SLE curves and natural parametrization: Introduction

-\begin{remark} Although we have used the existence of the multi-point Green's function $G(z,w)$ as established in \cite{LWerness}, we could have proven our result here without its existence.
-In fact, an earlier draft of our paper derived the theorem from Beffara's estimate replacing \eqref{may27.4} with
+By Theorem~\ref{theoD}, we can complete the proof. \end{pf*} \begin{remark*} Although we have used the existence of the multi-point Green's function $G(z,w)$ as established in~\cite{LWerness}, we could have proven our result here without its existence.
+In fact, an earlier draft of our paper derived the theorem from Beffara's estimate replacing (\ref{may274}) with

-However, the argument is cleaner when written in terms of $G(z,w)$ so we use it here. \end{remark}
+However, the argument is cleaner when written in terms of $G(z,w)$ so we use it here. \end{remark*}